 Is Dublin expensive?

-While there are plenty of reasons to live in Dublin, it is not a cheap city.
+While there are plenty of reasons to live in Dublin, it’s not a cheap city.
 A recent survey by The Economist shows that the cost of living in Dublin is among the highest in Europe.

 In 2019, Ireland recovered and recycled one million tonnes of waste for the first time.
 That year, 67.5% of all suitable materials were recycled and we significantly exceeded our EU waste targets.
-More recently, Dublin City Council noticed a further jump in recycling in the city.
-During the pandemic, it increased by 18%.
+More recently, Dublin City Council noticed a further 18% jump in recycling during the pandemic.

-Dubliners are switched on to how important recycling is.
-But it
+Dubliners are switched on to how important recycling is, but it can take some time to get used

-Whether renting or purchasing your own home, it’s important to know how to set up utilities and maintain your property.
-Renters should be aware that the relationship between a tenant and their landlord differs from country to country.
-How do things stand in Dublin?
+Whether you rent or buy a home in Dublin, it’s important to know how to set up utilities.
+Renters also need to be aware that the relationship between a tenant and their landlord differs from other countries.
+Here’s how things stand in Dublin.

 You will need to open an Irish bank account, if only to receive your salary – most Irish employers will not deposit your pay into a foreign account.
 There are two ways to do this – in person or online.
 Either way, you won’t be able to do this before you arrive in Ireland.
 Due to anti-money laundering legislation, most Irish banks will want to meet you in person before opening an account for you.

-Dublin is a great place to raise a family.
-As well as an excellent education system, your children will be able to enjoy the city’s beautiful parks, open spaces and nearby beaches and mountains, all while growing up in a safe and richly cultured society.
+Dublin is a great place to raise a family – this is just one of the benefits of living in the city.
+As well as an excellent school system, your children will be able to enjoy beautiful parks, open spaces and nearby beaches and mountains.
+All while growing up in a safe and cultured society.
+Plenty of family supports are available too.

 The Programme for International Student Assessment (PISA) surveys the world’s education systems every three years.
 It tests over 500,000 students across 72 countries to measure their abilities in science, maths and reading.
 Ireland consistently excels in these tests.